 Race Distances and Timing

-- There will be markers at each mile for each distance.
+- There will be markers at each mile for the full and half.

-- The race will be professionally chip timed by Rogue Multi-Sport.
+- The race will be professionally chip timed.

 - All registered full and half marathon runners will receive a long sleeve tech shirt and 10k and 5k (13 and over) runners will receive a short sleeve shirt - both with super duper cool designs.
 Youth shirts are available for purchase for our free Family 5k 12 and under runners.